AliceNi99/curvature/README.md

     - g++ 15.2+ (MinGW-w64 for Windows)
     - CMake 3.15+
     - Ninja 1.13.1+
     - Eigen 3.3+ (either installed system-wide or included in the `external` folder).
-A submodule is provided already.
+A submodule is provided (read below).

 These requirements are quite conservative; older versions should also (maybe?) work fine.